Skip to main content

 • Annual Reports: Annual reports filed with the Secretary of the Commonwealth ensure Massachusetts has up-to-date information on your LLC’s contact information and ownership.
 The Massachusetts annual report costs $500, plus an additional $20 when filed online.
 Sick of doing paperwork?
 We can file your annual report for you.

 • BOI Report: Most Massachusetts LLCs must complete an additional federal filing, the Beneficial Ownership Information (BOI) Report.
 The BOI Report requires that you provide identifying information about all your LLC’s beneficial owners and your company applicant to FinCEN.
-For just $9, hire us to file for you.
+You can also hire us to file for you.

 Yes.
 In Massachusetts, mandatory annual reports are due on the anniversary of your LLC’s formation date.